 II.
-COURSE DESCRIPTION: 5 credit hours credit hours
+COURSE DESCRIPTION: 5 credit hours

-5 credit hours of lecture credit hours of lecture and 0 credit hours of lab per week credit hours of lab per week.
+5 credit hours of lecture and 0 credit hours of lab per week.

 This course is a continuation of MA2615 in which the tools of differential and integral calculus are further developed.
-Study includes two and three dimensional vectors, vector functions, differentiation, multiple integration and line integrals.
+Study includes two- and three-dimensional vectors, vector functions, partial differentiation, multiple integration, and line integrals.